zzFluke/linux_files/README_arch.md

 3. In Editor/Code Style, set hard wrap at 100 columns.

-4. In inspection settings, uncheck "Unused class", "Unused method", "Unused struct", and "Unused Global Definition".

-5. add the following line to the file `/etc/sysctl.d/90-override.conf`, create it if it doesn't
+4. add the following line to the file `/etc/sysctl.d/90-override.conf`, create it if it doesn't
    exist:

    ```